developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/demo/index.md

 * **Lightning Bolt -** toggles the Camera Flash on and off (active when Camera is selected).
 * **Input Device -** permits selection of Camera, Scanner or Bluetooth device (if no Bluetooth device is connected, selecting Bluetooth will attempt to pair).
 * **Camera input type -** toggles between image and barcode data capture (active when Camera is selected).
-* **DWDemo "Hamburger" menu -** invokes "About" panel and DWDemo Profile (see below).
-Additional settings can be changed as required.
+* **DWDemo "hamburger" menu -** invokes "About" panel and DWDemo Profile (see below).

 ------

 ####DWDemo Settings
 <img style="height:350px" src="03_dwdemo_settings_menu.png"/>
 <br>
-DWDemo's "hamburger" menu (above) provides access to "Settings," which invokes the DWDemo Profile screen (below).
+DWDemo's "hamburger" menu (above) provides access to "Settings," which invoke the DWDemo Profile screen (below).

 **To activate scanning in the DWDemo app, the "Profile enabled" checkbox must be checked** (as shown).
+Additional settings can be changed as required.

 <img style="height:350px" src="04_dwdemo_profile.png"/>
 <br>